mavyric/GGtaskAPI/README.md

 ## 🚀 Real-World Use Cases

 At its core, `GGtaskAPI` is a simple and efficient **two-state list manager**.
 Its minimalistic design makes it a perfect backend for any application that needs to track items through a "pending" and "done" lifecycle.
+By adding fields, the API can also support more complex and interactive real-world applications.

 ***